haggqvist459/moomin-mugs/README.md

 - [ ] Component with image viewer for multiple images, description, year & season, price

 ### Admin page:
+- [ ] use localStorage for the mugs
 - [ ] Add new records
     - web form
+    - Base64 strings for images
 - [ ] Update information on existing records
     - web form
 - [ ] Delete records